NickEales/nickeales.github.io/2016-11-22-hyper-v-performance-memory.md

 ---
 layout: default
-title:  "Hyper-V Performance – Memory"
 date:   2016-11-22 12:00:00 +1000
 categories: Hyper-V Performance Memory
 excerpt_separator: <!--more-->
 ---
+# Hyper-V Performance – Memory

 Memory performance in Hyper-V environments is a mix of availability, ensuring Virtual Machines have the memory they need, and NUMA memory usage.
 <!--more-->
 This is a continuation of a series on Hyper-V performance monitoring.
 The previous posts covered CPU and storage performance, This post is on Memory performance, and the remaining post will cover network performance.